duyetln/mini-shop/README.md

     - Associate billing address with payment method instead transaction.
     - Add additional fields to purchase, order, payment method, and transaction payloads.
     - Update and add in-memory caching to backend client.
+  * 0.9.0
+    - Add frontend component to display and purchase products.